silviyahristova/handyfix/README.md

 **Images**

 The images on the pages were chosen to be relevant to the content of the page.
 All of them are regarding home repair services, handymen team and images of their previous work.
-The video has been selected to give the user a more in depth vision of what work quality the company is providing.
+The video has been selected to give the user a more in-depth vision of what work quality the company is providing.

 **Icons**